BlackIkeEagle/muttvcardsearch/README.md

 2. cd into the new repository
 3. execute `qmake; make; sudo make install`

-Call muttvcardsearch without arguments so see how to configure it.
+Call muttvcardsearch without arguments to see how to configure it.
 After that set your query command in your .muttrc
 * `set query_command = "muttvcardsearch '%s'"`